sftcd/cs2014/assignments/assignment3/README.md

   want to use ```mbedtls_pk_write_pubkey_der()```, but that function is pretty odd - it puts the bytes on the right of the buffer you provide it with!
-	- I asked a few folks about this and got a explanation.
+	- I asked a few folks about this and got an explanation.
 It's an IMO badly chosen optimisation due to length handling inside the DER encoded ASN.1 structures.
 Basically, when constructing the encoding, if you know the length of the data to the right of